Final Fantasy Tactics: The War of the Lions: Development

 New character classes were chosen at the beginning of development, with a staff member who loved the original Tactics title assigned to balance the new jobs within the game.
 The new classes are the Onion Knight, taken from Final Fantasy III, and the Dark Knight, which was previously only available to one character, Gaffgarion.
-The Dark Knight in the remake has additional abilities and thus the original Dark Knight class was renamed to "Fell Knight".
+The Dark Knight in the remake has additional abilities and thus the original Dark Knight class was renamed to "Fell Knight" in the English localization.
 The Fell Knight class is still unique to Gaffgarion.

 One of the new cutscenes in The War of the Lions.
 The developers chose to go with cel-shaded animation, giving the impression of pencil-drawn imagery.

 The North American localization of The War of the Lions has full audio voice acting for the video sequences in the game.
 The slowdown and sound downgrade, though acknowledged by the localizers, was not a priority for them to fix, being stated as "out of their hands".
 Various reviewers have differing opinions about how the slowdown issue has been addressed; one of the previews of the North American version claims that the slowdown has been reduced, stating that "now the technical issues are about on par with the minor slowdown exhibited in the PS1 release and are no longer distracting", while others claimed that the slowdowns still "occur when performing attacks or spells in battle".

 Because of vocal criticism of the original English language translation, a whole new translation was commissioned for the remake.
 The PlayStation Portable producer Akitoshi Kawazu described the game as having "an incredible amount of text" versus an ordinary RPG.
 Translating the game's script was assigned to Joe Reeder, who pulled in fellow translator Tom Slattery after becoming impressed with some of his internal work at Square Enix.
 Both worked on the game, alternating between each other translating scenes until Reeder had to leave the project to work on Final Fantasy XII: Revenant Wings and Slattery became head translator.
 The translation work took six to seven days a week at twelve to thirteen hour stretches.
 To incorporate the game deeper into the world of Ivalice, the new English translation changed words to standard Final Fantasy terms and spellings such as "magick", "Dragoon", and "Mystic".
 The Church of Glabados, while presented in the PlayStation translation as monotheistic like Christianity, was re-translated to be more accurate to the original text with a polytheistic belief system.